slcs-jsc/mptrac/README.md

     emacs Makefile
     make

-The binaries will linked statically, i.e., they can be copied and run on other machines.
+The binaries will be linked statically, i.e., they can be copied and run on other machines.
 Sometimes this causes problems, in particular in combination with MPI.
 In this case remove the '-static' flag from the CFLAGS in the Makefile and compile again.